How to Install PostgreSQL 16 on Ubuntu 24.04, 22.04, or 20.04

 PostgreSQL 16 marks a significant update in the world of database management systems.
-Officially released on September 14, 2023, PostgreSQL 16 introduces a host of new features and enhancements, fortifying its position as a robust and versatile database solution for users, administrators, and developers alike.
-This release is not just about the expansion of functionality but also about enhancing performance and user experience.
+Officially released on September 14, 2023, PostgreSQL 16 introduces many new features and enhancements, fortifying its position as a robust and versatile database solution for users, administrators, and developers.

 • Replication Improvements: It introduces the capability for logical replication from standby servers and allows subscribers to apply large transactions in parallel.

-• Monitoring Capabilities: The addition of the pg_stat_io view enables more in-depth monitoring of I/O statistics.
+• Monitoring Capabilities: Adding the pg_stat_io view enables more in-depth monitoring of I/O statistics.

-• SQL/JSON Support: This release sees the introduction of SQL/JSON constructors and identity functions, broadening its data handling capabilities.
+• SQL/JSON Support: This release introduces SQL/JSON constructors and identity functions, broadening its data handling capabilities.

 • Vacuum Freezing Performance: PostgreSQL 16 improves the performance of vacuum freezing, aiding in efficient database maintenance.

-• Regular Expression Matching: Enhanced security and flexibility are achieved through regular expression matching for user and database names in pg_hba.conf, and user names in pg_ident.conf.
+• Regular Expression Matching: Regular expression matching for user and database names in pg_hba.conf and user names in pg_ident.conf enhances security and flexibility.

-Now, let’s proceed into the technical how-to, let’s delve into the installation process of PostgreSQL 16.
+Now, let’s proceed to the technical how-to and delve into the installation process of PostgreSQL 16.

 Update Ubuntu Before PostgreSQL 16 Installation